 You can grow onions in containers in three different ways: with seeds, seedling transplants, and sets.

 It can be a pretty rewarding process to see your onions go from seed to bulb, although this route may be the most time-intensive.
 If you’re planning on planting your onions outside at some point, start your seeds eight to 10 weeks before the last frost.
 Of course, you can also grow your onions indoors, although you’ll want to be mindful of the light and space that you’re giving them.
 As you would with any other plant, start your seeds by sowing them half an inch deep into a potting mix or coco coir, then give them plenty of warmth, light, and moisture.
 When the seedlings are about three to four inches tall, you can transplant them into their final home.

 Growing your onions from seed transplants

 Using onion seedlings from nursery packs will help you shave off a few weeks from your growing calendar, as you won’t have to go through the process of germinating seeds.
 Over time, you can also remove weaker seedlings to create sufficient space for the most vigorous plants.
 You don’t have to throw these seedlings out, however.
 You can definitely repurpose the tops as green onions for your salads, soups, and other dishes.

 Growing your onions from sets

 If you’re looking for the easiest way to grow onions, consider getting onion sets from your local garden center.
-Sets are essentially immature onion bulbs that’ve been forced into dormancy.
-All you have to do is bury your onion sets into the soil with three inches of surrounding space for each bulb—just make sure that the tops are above ground.
-In about two months, you should be able to harvest your onions!
+Sets are essentially immature onion bulbs that have been forced into dormancy.
+All you have to do is bury your onion sets into the soil with three inches of surrounding space for each bulb — just make sure that the tops are above ground.
+In about two months, you should be able to harvest your onions.